yasirbhutta/yasirbhutta.github.io/ms-excel/docs/functions.md

 - [Video Tutorial: Append data from multiple sheets into one sheet - Microsoft Excel](https://youtu.be/RjALEkatPEk?si=Mnsiz78dypUVokJm)

 - [Video Tutorial: Excel Mobile | TOP 25 Tips to use Excel Mobile App - Microsoft 365](https://youtu.be/y9m36XLI4v4?si=iRfz-u-Np3SdgE_J)

+## Additional topics

+### Named Cell Reference

+- A name is a meaningful shorthand that makes it easier to understand the purpose of a cell reference, constant, formula or table.
+- You can create a name that describes a cell or range.
+- You can also use the labels of columns and rows on a worksheet to refer to the cells within those columns and rows.

+Defined Names

+- **Formulas > Defined Names > Create from Selection**

 ### Review Questions